BasselR/FibonacciFractals/README.md

 - height: output image file's height (in pixels)
 - filename: output image file's filename

-Below is the provided makefile (also in the repository):
+Additionally provided is the makefile used to create the linux executable, shown below (also in the repository):

 ```
 CFLAGS=-Wall -O2 -ansi